 By Tom Keffer, Board President

-For over 70 years, Western Flyer was powered by her original engine, a rugged Atlas-Imperial diesel.
+For her first 15 years, Western Flyer was powered by a rugged Atlas-Imperial diesel.
 These engines were reliable and very popular in their time.
 Manufactured in Oakland, CA, they were exported all over the world.
 Many are still in service.

 Flyer came equipped with the model 6HM763, a 6-cylinder 160 HP engine.
 Typical of its time, it had a very large bore (9 inches) and stroke (12 inches) and turned very slowly (typically, 325 RPM).